xf00f/web3x/README.md

 API documentation has not yet been ported from web3.js.
 For now the recommended approach for familiarising yourself with the library would be the following, in preferential order:

-- Read the web3.js documentation at https://web3js.readthedocs.io/en/1.0/ to familiarise yourself with it's API. web3x is almost identical if you don't care about minimising build sizes.
+- Read the web3.js documentation at https://web3js.readthedocs.io/en/1.0/ to familiarise yourself with its API. web3x is almost identical if you don't care about minimising build sizes.
 - Take a look at the [webpack example](example-projects/webpack/src/index.ts) to get an idea of how to structure components to minimise builds.
 - Rely on your IDE and TypeScript to provide insight into the API.
 - Delve into the code.
 It's significantly easier to follow and understand than web3.js.